 2 Note: Inspection of a general licensee’s 10 CFR 72.212(b) evaluations (if available) should be completed before the preoperational testing begins.
 Review of the 10 CFR 72.212(b) evaluations (if available) of the ISFSI support pad should be performed before the support pad is completed.
 Refer to IP 60856, Review of 10 CFR 72.212(b) Evaluations.

 Subsequent to initial cask loading, Phases 3 and 4 inspection activities should focus on loading/unloading activities, modifications, 10 CFR 72.48 safety evaluations, 10 CFR 72.212(b) evaluations if new DCSS designs are used, and surveillance monitoring of active ISFSIs.
 Inspection guidance for these activities is contained in IPs 60855, 60856, and 60857.
 Table A-2 provides guidance on scheduling Phase 3 and 4 inspection activities.
 Scheduling and performance of these inspections should be tracked in accordance with Section 05.05 of this IMC.

+The W in Table A-2 under the Frequency column represents: When Required (W).
+The inspection effort should be performed when the activity or event occurs at the facility as specified in Table A-2, or the guidance section of the specific inspection procedure shown.

 Table A-2